Gene Leedy: Notable career achievements

 Leedy was selected as one of Architectural Records successful young architects in 1965 with a published portfolio of his work.
 In 1988, he was awarded the lifetime design achievement award from the Florida Association of Architects.
 He was inducted into the College of Fellows of the American Institute of Architects in 1992, and received the outstanding alumni award from the College of Architecture of the University of Florida in 1993.
 His work has been extensively published in the U.S. and Europe and has received more than 50 architectural awards both nationally and statewide.

 In addition to projects throughout the U.S., including Hawaii, he designed a large housing complex for the government of Malaysia.
 He was also a design consultant for Alfred A. Yee and Associates, Architects and Engineers, Honolulu, Hawaii for more than 25 years.
-Among Leedy's notable former employees are architects Lawrence Scarpa and Max Strang, whose firm Strang Design, collaborated with Alive Coverage on The Gene Leedy Influence.
-This short film is about a house designed by Gene Leedy in 1956 in Winter Haven, Florida, which was his own family residence, as well as the original prototype for the Craney Spec Homes development.
-This small collection of homes is now recognized as a National Historic District.
+Among Leedy's notable former employees and "award winning protégées" are architects Lawrence Scarpa and Max Strang, whose firm (Strang Design), collaborated with Alive Coverage on The Gene Leedy Influence.
+This short film is about a house designed by Gene Leedy (now called the Gene Leedy House) in 1956 in Winter Haven, Florida, which was his own family residence.

+The Gene Leedy House was one of twelve homes part of the Craney Spec Homes development — a 1956 residential grouping of twelve small homes manifested through a collaboration between Gene Leedy and a local Winter Haven developer, Dick Craney.
+One of the homes was purchased by Leedy and his family, where they lived for the remainder of their lives.
+Leedy's goal for these spec homes was to prove that an inexpensive home can have charm and dignity akin to what expensive custom-designed homes provide.
+The Craney Spec Homes are now recognized as a National Historic District.
+The Gene Leedy House was recently restored and is managed by Double T (a non-profit organization) — providing public access through tours, events and a residency.